aufziehvogel/Cinderella/README.md

 This is a list of open points that are subject to implementation:

+- add more system tests
+- improve stability and error messages (sometimes I receive a rust crash due to a failed expect/unwrap)
+- keep a status of the last result per repository (to send *OK again* mails)
 - allow cinderella to `run` with a non-git folder: Logic should be so that user passes a URL or a path to `run` (same as now) and Cinderella checks if this is a URL, a local git repository or a local folder without git and